UKHASnet/UKHASnet_Firmware/arduino_sensor/README.md

 This configures the Transmit Power of the RFM69, in dBmW. eg. 1dBmW = 1mW, 10dBmW = 10mW, 17dBmW = 50mW, 20dBm = 100mW.

 Note: Only the RFM69*H*W can transmit at more than 50mW.

+**SENSOR_VCC**

+This should be enabled when the sensor (DS18B20/DHT22) uses pin 'PB0' (Arduino 'D8') for positive voltage supply.
+This will allow the sensor to be fully powered down while the microcontroller is in sleep.
+The sensor will be powered up 15ms before communication is attempted.